 Park cars with the e-brakes on and the tires turned in one direction

-to make the car harder to tow away.
+It’s a small detail, but it will make the car harder to tow away.

 How Modern Security Cameras Protect a Car Lot